rllemos/Team_Yellow/README.md

 - Jupyter lab - run notebooks
 - Github - to host data and facilitate communication and collaboration between team members.
 - PostgreSQL - to create the Database on AWS.
-- Create a web application with Flask to display the data from the web scrape.
+- Tableau - to display and visualize the data.
-- Create an HTML/CSS portfolio to showcase projects
+- GoogleSlides- for display and presentation tool.

 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
 ## Description of the data exploration phase of the project